Welcome, Guest. Please login or register.

 As a stockholder, Jeni Sandberg loves Etsy.
 As a vintage homegoods purveyor selling midcentury glassware and linens on Etsy’s platform, she can’t help but feel like she’s being played.

 In July, the company announced it would be encouraging sellers to offer free US shipping on all orders over $35.
-Or rather, it announced that sellers who didn’t offer free shipping would be de-prioritized by the site’s highly competitive search algorithm, which — on a platform with more than 60 million things to buy — can be the difference between regular sales and functional invisibility.
+Or rather, it announced that sellers who didn’t offer free shipping would be de-prioritized by the site’s highly competitive replacement algorithm, which — on a platform with more than 60 million things to buy — can be the difference between regular sales and functional invisibility.

 Read full story